ylmrx/RX2AKA/README.md

 The RX2 import is a port from Esaruoho' Paketti (<https://github.com/esaruoho/paketti>)

-The change I made is that it behaves closer to Renoise original import behavior: aka if you double-click an importable file, it'll overwrite current instrument, and won't load any macro or default.
+The change the behavior so it behaves closer to Renoise original import : ie. if you double-click an importable file, it'll overwrite current instrument, and won't load any macro or default.

-If you use/like it a lot, you owe him money : <patreon.com/esaruoho> (if you can)
+If you use/like it a lot, you owe him money : <https://patreon.com/esaruoho> (if you can)

-The Akai import iterates from legacy (and kinda broken) Mxb tool
+The AKAI import iterates from legacy (and kinda broken) Mxb tool
 <https://www.renoise.com/tools/additional-file-format-import-support>

 I changed few things so it can deal with stereo files, and behaves better with program